danwritecode/nihongo-study-gpt-agent/README.md

           "word": {
             "type": "string"
           },
+          "is_kanji": {
+            "type": "boolean",
+            "description": "States whether the word contains kanji or not" },
           "word_reading": {
             "type": "string",
             "description": "The spelling of the word without kanji using hiragana or katakana (whatever is applicable)"